Pankajsharma05/Monte-Carlo-simulation-of-the-spin-systems/README.md

 # Magnetic Textures via Monte Carlo Simulation

-Classical spin simulations on a 2D square lattice using the extended Heisenberg Hamiltonian, reproducing four canonical magnetic ground states: ferromagnetic, antiferromagnetic, spin spiral, and skyrmion crystal phases.
+Classical spin simulations on a 2D square lattice using the extended Heisenberg Hamiltonian, reproducing four magnetic ground states: ferromagnetic, antiferromagnetic, spin spiral, and skyrmion crystal phases.

-This repository is part of my ongoing effort to develop computational skills in classical spin models.
+This repository is part of my effort to develop computational skills in classical spin models.

 ---